Home » Repurposed Furniture » Two Recycled Chairs Make a Double Chair Bench

 I did so because I wanted to be able to get in between the slatted boards.

-- It’s too long
+• It’s too long

-- I have to figure out a new back, IF I decide to move forward
+• I have to figure out a new back IF I decide to move forward

-- I don’t like it black
+• I wouldn’t say I like it black

-Maybe I'll paint the repurposed chair bench another color, I may or may not put a back on it.
+Maybe I’ll paint the repurposed chair bench another color; I may or may not put a back on it.
 It may end up in a burn pile somewhere!
-(I don’t have one) I suppose I could put it at the curb to see if anyone wants to pick it up.
+(I don’t have one) I could put it at the curb to see if anyone wants to pick it up.

 This is the original project fail-double chair bench.

 You can probably tell I’ve never had a bench for the end of the bed.
-Good news is, this repurposed chair bench did sell at one of my yard sales.
-Ohhh, how I wish I had learned from my mistake.
+The good news is this repurposed chair bench did sell at one of my yard sales.
+Oh, how I wish I had learned from my mistake.

-So, please leave a comment below and tell me I am not the only one that has project failures!
-What was your biggest, or your last project failure?
+So, please leave a comment below and tell me I am not the only one with project failures!
+What was your biggest or your last project failure?

 gail

-UPDATE: I changed up this bench, for the better.
+UPDATE: I changed up this bench for the better.
 I hope you love it as much as I do.

 So, I purchased 3 new boards to create the back for the repurposed chairs.